inspirsmith/iscwatch/README.md

 ## Features

-- Fetches summaries of Intel's Security Center Product Advisories.
+- Fetches some or all summaries of Intel's Security Center Product advisories.
-- Outputs advisory data in CSV format to stdout.
+- Outputs advisory summary data in CSV format with our without headers.
-- Optionally filters advisories based on date using the --since option.
-- Enables or disables CSV column headers with --headers and --no-headers options, respectively.
+- Date filtering enables iscwatch to be used to only show latest changes.

 ## Installation